The Invention of “Pet Food”

 Our Commitment to Local Farmers

 Paul’s Custom Pet Food makes every effort to source ingredients from farms within 50 miles of our human-food kitchen in Northwest Connecticut.
 This is especially true spring through autumn when the local bounty is abundant.
-To compensate for six months of winter — and the resultant dearth of local food — Paul preserves as much of the harvest as possible, ensuring the support of local food and farmers well into the winter.
+To compensate for six months of winter — and the resultant dearth of local food — Paul preserves as much of the harvest as possible, ensuring the support of local food and farmers as far into winter as possible.